Complete and competitive financial markets in a complex world: Introduction.

-In our model, and similarly to Arrow's setting, contingent claims are described simply as {\it functions} of the sample space $\Omega$.
-Differently from the papers mentioned above, this need not be a space of trajectories (and thus a Polish space) and the functions describing securities payoffs need not be continuous in any possible sense.
-Moreover, we do not adopt the pointwise definition of arbitrage suggested in \cite{acciaio_et_al}, as this would implicitly correspond to assuming a form of rationality on economic agents even more extreme than probabilistic sophistication.
-Our starting point is rather a criterion of economic rationality embodied in a partial order which describes on what all agents agree when saying that ``$f$ is more than $g$''.
-This modeling of economic rationality, first introduced in \cite{ECTH_2017}, is referred to as {\it common order} in \cite{burzoni_riedel_soner}.

 In section \ref{sec economy} we describe the model in all details, we introduce the notion of arbitrage and prove some properties of prices.
-In section \ref{sec pricing measures} we characterize the set of pricing measures and in the following section \ref{sec complete} we prove one of our main results, Theorem \ref{th NFLVR}, in which the existence of market extensions is fully characterized.
-Then, in section \ref{sec competition} we establish a second fundamental result, Theorem \ref{th M*}, in which we give exact conditions for such an extension to be competitive.
+In section \ref{sec pricing measures} we characterize the set of pricing probability charges which is of crucial importance in our construction.
+In the following section \ref{sec complete} we prove the first of our main results, Theorem \ref{th NFLVR}, in which the possibility of completing markets is fully characterized.
+We show that in a complete financial market, although prices may in principle contain bubbles, there cannot be assets with a positive price but no intrinsic value.
+Theorem \ref{th NFLVR} provides an answer to question \tiref a above.
+In section \ref{sec viable} we examine viability of financial prices which, in our setting, turns out to be a stronger property than the extension property.
+In section \ref{sec competition} we establish a second fundamental result, Theorem \ref{th NFM}, which answers question \tiref b.
+It offers a complete characterization of the existence of a fully competitive completion of financial markets.
+In particular we prove that a competitive completion is possible if only one can obtain a completion in which the market power of intermediaries is limited.
+This result can also be read as a theoretical justification of the microstructure formula stating that asset prices are obtained by applying a spread on the asset fundamental value.
 Several additional implications are proved.
-Given its importance in the reference literature, in section \ref{sec c.a.} we examine the question of countable additivity and eventually, in section \ref{sec ge} we return on the interpretation of the common order as a probabilistic ranking.
+We provide an explicit example of a financial market that admits no competitive completions as a consequence of a high degree of complexity.
+Given its importance in the reference literature, in section \ref{sec c.a.} we examine the question of countable additivity and give exact necessary and sufficient conditions for the existence of a countably additive pricing probability.